Guatemala official: 44 deportees tested positive for virus

 “We’re going to check with the Health Ministry,” he said.
 “For the moment I can only confirm the cases the (president) has said.
 I wouldn’t know what to say, I can’t even say no, but I also can’t confirm it.”
 He said he would have an official statement later.

-On Tuesday, the Guatemalan government’s accounting of deportees with COVID-19 was drawn into question when Health Minister Hugo Monroy said that on a March deportation flight from the U.S., more than 50% of the deportees had later tested positive.
-The president’s office later confirmed that Monroy was talking about a March 26 flight from Mesa, Arizona that carried 41 passengers, but has still not adjusted the official number of infected deportees.
+On Tuesday, the government’s accounting of deportees with COVID-19 was drawn into question when Health Minister Hugo Monroy said that on a March deportation flight from the U.S., more than 50% of the deportees had later tested positive for the new coronavirus.
+The president’s office later confirmed that Monroy was talking about a March 26 flight from Mesa, Arizona with 41 passengers, but said the official number of infected deportees had still not been adjusted.

 The plane on which 44 have tested positive was one of two flights that arrived Monday after Guatemala lifted a one-week pause on deportation flights from the U.S. That suspension had been imposed because three other deportees had earlier tested positive.

-Monroy had said that the deportees were a worrisome factor driving up the country’s COVID-19 caseload.
+Monroy has said the deportees are a worrisome factor driving up the country’s COVID-19 caseload.
 The government said Wednesday that this week it had started testing all deportees, regardless of whether they showed symptoms, when anyone on a flight tested positive.

 ICE says that 25 employees at detention centers have tested positive for the virus, including 13 at a removal staging facility at the airport in Alexandria, Louisiana.